underscoore/vim.minimal.configurations/README.md

 Steps to configire:

-delete/backup your already created confguration file cd ~ || rm ~/.vimrc rename config.vim to ~/.vimrc
+delete/backup your already created vim configuration file

+cd ~ || rm ~/.vimrc

+rename config.vim to ~/.vimrc

-move molokai.vin into ~/.vim/color
+move molokai.vin into ~/.vim/color/

 all the keybindngs and commands has comments please make few changes before using it.